Justin Bieber Donates Thousands To Flood Victims in Peru, Superstar’s Charitable Efforts Continue

 In 2013, Justin set a record granting more “wishes” than any recording artist when he granted his 200th wish.
 That figure is now over 300 “wishes.”

-It goes without saying that Bieber’s meets with sick children and teens who have requested those meets is an incalculable benefit to the kids.
+It goes without saying that Bieber’s meets with sick children and teens who have requested them is an incalculable benefit to the kids.
 There are thousands of reported testimonies detailing how “wish” meet-and-greets uplift the youngsters and also their families.

 Justin Bieber is to be commended for his ongoing giveback contribution as he moves through dates along his Purpose World Tour.